Skip to main content

 Atsuhiko Ochiai/MSF

 On 7 October, Hamas, the organisation governing the Gaza Strip in Palestine, launched a massacre inside Israel, killing around 1,200 people and taking more than 250 hostage.
 Israel declared war on Hamas and started bombing Gaza.
 Since then, Israeli forces have relentlessly shelled and attacked residential areas and civilian infrastructure.
 Israel also imposed a total blockade, cutting off supplies of water, food and other essential goods.
-Tens of thousands of people have been killed.
-Over 1.7 million people in Gaza are estimated to be forcibly displaced and living in unsafe, unhealthy conditions; 1.5 million people are crammed into Rafah, on the border with Egypt.UNRWA, https://www.unrwa.org/resources/reports/unrwa-situation-report-101-situation-gaza-strip-and-west-bank-including-east-Jerusalem
+At time of publication, nearly 40,000 people have been killed.
+Over 1.9 million people in Gaza are estimated to be forcibly displaced and living in unsafe, unhealthy conditions.UNRWA, https://www.unrwa.org/resources/reports/unrwa-situation-report-101-situation-gaza-strip-and-west-bank-including-east-Jerusalem

 Many healthcare facilities are no longer functioning, due to damage from shelling and incursions and/or a lack of fuel, which is needed to run generators.
 Those that remain partially functional are overwhelmed with patients and have few staff and almost no supplies.
 Healthcare infrastructure and personnel – including our own – have been repeatedly hit by airstrikes or bullets.
-Since 7 October, five MSF staff have been killed in Gaza; we deeply mourn the loss of Mohammed Al Ahel, Alaa Al Shawa, Dr Mahmoud Abu Nujaila, Dr Ahmad Al Sahar and Reem Abu Lebdeh.
+Since 7 October, six MSF staff have been killed in Gaza; we deeply mourn the loss of Mohammed Al Ahel, Alaa Al Shawa, Dr Mahmoud Abu Nujaila, Dr Ahmad Al Sahar, Reem Abu Lebdeh, and Fadi Al Wadiya.

 Reorienting our activities to respond has been difficult.
 Supplies have been hard to get, and the physical space in which we can safely deliver care has diminished.
 The war has also had an impact on the West Bank, where occupation-related violence has increased; our teams offer mental health support and treat patients for trauma injuries.